OTaylorUK/Responsive-Coffee-Shop/README.md

 # Responsive-Coffee-Shop

-This is the first complete sample website that I have created.
-I have attempted to build a responsive website with some JavaScript functionality.
+This is my first ever complete website that I have built.

+I'm sure there's lots of room for improvement but I think it is vital to make your work public.

+I'm happy to receive comments, feedback or notes on my website/code.
+- I know that there will be many suggested improvements, which I'm happy to listen to and work to improve.

+Thanks for reading,
+Ollie